dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 There is software that has been released with an Open Source licence and has been then moved into closed source products. macOS is one example of this.

 The OSI doesn't oppose this as long as the licence originally used allows it.
-The FSF on the other side forbids this explicitely.
+The FSF on the other side forbids this explicitly.

 Ultimately, the OSI saw as a benefit that businesses adopted Open Source Software above said businesses adopting a FLOSS philosophy, taking a more pragmatic approach.